 Refer to Tutorial #1: Four Patch Cards for how to make card blanks and envelopes.

-To make the card in this tutorial you will need two colors of cardstock to weave together and another color of cardstock for the background.
+To make the card in this tutorial, you will need two colors of cardstock to weave together and another color of cardstock for the background.
 The colors for weaving need to contrast with each other in either brightness or color.
-Use a light and dark of the same color or two different colors that coordinate well with each other.
-When selecting two different colors good choices are complementary colors or analogous colors.
+Use light and dark papers of the same color, or two different colors that coordinate well with each other.
+When selecting two different colors, good choices are complementary colors or analogous colors.

-Complementary colors are opposite each other on the color wheel, naturally
+Complementary colors are opposite each other on the color wheel.
+They naturally

-high contrast to each other and exude high energy.
+highly contrast with each other and exude high energy.

 Analogous